Fin Whale(Balaenoptera physalus)

 Little is known about the breeding behaviors and areas of the fin whale.
 It is believed that it happens in lower latitudes during the winter months, but as of yet, no breeding ‘grounds’ for fin whales have been found.
 It is possible that due to the long-distance communication fin whales are capable of, they may not need a specific geographical location in order to find breeding partners.

 Both sexes are estimated to reach sexual maturity between 5-15 years of age and females appear to have a calf every 2-3 years.
 Their gestation is between 11-12 months, after which the calves are weaned at 6-7 months.
 Interestingly, hybridization between fin and blue whales is not uncommon.
 Hybridization can happen between either sex of either species, and it is yet unknown the reproductive capacity of these hybrids.

 Fin whales appear to have a long lifespan between 50-100 years, with females growing slightly (5-10%) larger than males, though at a slower rate.
 Data on fin whale size and growth has mostly been compiled through whaling records.
 Fin whales were heavily targeted by coastal whaling in the Pacific Northwest until the 1970s.
 Currently, fin whales are threatened by ship strikes.
 Fin whales are the most commonly struck whale world wide, though why this is the case is unclear.
 Speed may play a factor as vessels traveling over 14 knots have a much higher likelihood of fatally hitting cetaceans.
 Between 1999 and 2004, at least 6 fin whales were hit and killed around Canadian Pacific waters.

 Status in Canada

-The fin whale is designated as Threatened by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+As of 2019, the fin whale is designated as a species of Special Concern by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).

 COSEWIC’s assessment of the Pacific population of the fin whale is as follows: